Consumers Gripped by Coronavirus Fears and Lack Faith in Government’s Ability to Handle Outbreak

 1. Overall, consumers are anxious—51.5% of consumers say they are worried about contracting the coronavirus.

 2. Already, 38.8% of Americans report cutting back on going to places like malls, banks, or restaurants.

 3. A third of respondents (33.3%) say they are spending more than they usually budget on such items as cleaning products, toilet paper, tissues, hand sanitizers, and water because of concerns over germs.
 And 18.4% have canceled travel plans due to the spread of the virus.

-4. By an overwhelming margin, participants in the survey take issue with coverage about the virus—63% believe that the media has exaggerated concerns about contracting COVID-19.
+4. By an overwhelming margin, participants in the survey take issue with coverage of the virus—63% believe that the media has exaggerated concerns about contracting COVID-19.

 5. Promoters of spectator events have reason to worry—60% of respondents say they plan on avoiding large crowds such as those associated with sporting events, concerts, or political rallies because of health concerns.